26 Different Types of Wasps in Ohio

 by Scott Heron is licensed under CC BY-SA 2.0

-The American Pelecinid Wasp is one of the most common types of wasps in Ohio.
+The American Pelecinid Wasp is one of Ohio’s most common types of wasps.

 It has a distinct yellow and black patterned body, with a long tail that curls up at the end.

-This type of wasp typically measures 1-2 inches in length and can be identified by its long tail.
+This type of wasp typically measures 1-2 inches long and can be identified by its long tail.

 The American Pelecinid Wasp is an important predator, helping to control insect pests in gardens and farms.